New parking schemes

 It has become apparent that these restrictions may have a severe impact on a few small local businesses in these three roads.

 In light of this new information, we have reviewed our approach and have decided to modify some elements on a trial basis to strike a fairer balance between the needs of local residents and businesses.

-This means that on 1st August the parking restrictions in Lansdown Place Lane, Lansdown Crescent Lane and Lansdown Walk will be:
+This meant that on 1st August the parking restrictions in Lansdown Place Lane, Lansdown Crescent Lane and Lansdown Walk were: